SMILEY4/ktor-openapi-tools/docs/openapi/advanced_topics/typesafe_routing_support.md

 # Type-Safe Routing Support

 The OpenAPI plugin supports Ktor's type-safe routing via the Resources plugin.
-Resource classes can be used to define routes, and the plugin can automatically extract parameter information from resource class properties.
+Resource classes can be used to define routes and the plugin can automatically extract parameter information from resource class properties.

 ## Setup

 Type-safe routing support requires additional configuration:

 ### Installed Resources Plugin